Designer Tips for Using Color in the Garden

 Working with foliage and flower color isn’t quite the same as working with paint colors.

-• Red, fuchsia, yellow, and orange are hot colors.
-They draw the eye no matter where you put them in the garden.
-Their pastel versions—soft pink, peach, and butter yellow—also draw the eye.
-But because their intensity isn’t as high, pastels don’t pull focus as aggressively as pure hot colors do.
+• Red, fuchsia, yellow, and orange are hot colors that draw the eye.
+Their pastel versions—soft pink, peach, and butter yellow—also also draw attention.
+But because their intensity isn’t as high, pastels don’t pull your focus as aggressively as pure hot colors do.

 • Blue, purple, and dark maroon (sometimes called black) are cool colors.
 Cool colors look like they’re moving away from you.
 They are easiest to see when used up close.
 In the photo below, taken at Chicago Botanic Garden, you can see that the blue-tinted agave and purple flowers look cool, even on a sweltering summer day.